krambuhl/how-to-front-end/notes/html-css.md

 }
 ```

 The big thing to notice is we are not overwriting the base `input` tag.
-We are defining a class that can be used anywhere, later we can extend this class more stragically.
-It would make sense to extend the `input` tag in the `.form` standard class instead.
+We are defining a class that can be used anywhere, later it can be extended more stragically.
+It would make sense to extend the `input` tag in the `.form` standard class or another module instead.

 ```scss
 // filename: standard/_form.scss